...

 You can also cycle to Passo Giau.
 Count, however, that you will sweat quite a bit.

-This route is one of our favourites.
-We always start in Passo Giau and walk at a very relaxed pace along the rocky route to Cinque Torri.
-You have incredible views the whole time, I think we’ve been here three or maybe even four times and we never get tired of it.
+This hike from Passo Giau to Cinque Torri is one of our favorites.
+We always start at Passo Giau and walk at a relaxed pace along the rocky route to Cinque Torri, enjoying incredible views the entire time.
+We’ve done this hike three or four times, and it never gets old.

 Journey to Cinque Torri, Italian Alps, Dolomites.